 Hope Will Destroy Your Ability to Sell Your Small Business

-Taking aim at hope is a dangerous thing.
+Taking aim at hope is a dangerous thing -- especially at a time when we need it so much.
 After all, optimism is like water to small business owners.
 We bathe in it.
 Without hope we are dead.

 - Allows you to overcome business setbacks.